 She combines elements like superimposing popular Bollywood icons in unusual forms.
 Just check out this “Once Upon a TimeI Used to Care” tee featuring Bollywood icon Rekha with her middle finger up.

 Anu Chouhan is an illustrator and mobile game artist who has recently taken on fashion by creating visuals for apparel.
-Chouhan’s work has a cartoon-like appeal, and she even creates anime-style characters for comics.
+Chouhan’s work has a cartoon-like appeal, and she creates anime-style characters for comics.

 The talented creator has turned some of her prints into fashion with new merchandise!
 She doesn’t have too many pieces out as of yet, but the few tops and bags she does have are pretty damn cute.
 Check out Anumation’s online shop for yourself!